-In May 2015, we filed suit against Inventia Healthcare Pvt.
+In May 2015, we filed a lawsuit against Inventia Healthcare Pvt.
 Ltd. (Inventia) in the U.S. District Court for the District of Delaware.
-The suit seeks an adjudication that Inventia has infringed one or more claims of one of our patents by submitting to the FDA an ANDA for a generic version of Fanapt[®].
-The relief requested by us includes a request for a permanent injunction preventing Inventia from infringing the asserted claims of the patent by engaging in the manufacture, use, offer to sell, sale, importation or distribution of generic versions of Fanapt[®] before the expiration of the patent in 2027.
+The suit seeks an adjudication that Inventia has infringed one or more claims of the '610 Patent by submitting to the FDA an ANDA for a generic version of Fanapt®.
+The relief requested by us includes a request for a permanent injunction preventing Inventia from infringing the asserted claims of the '610 Patent by engaging in the manufacture, use, offer to sell, sale, importation or distribution of generic versions of Fanapt® before the expiration of the '610 Patent in 2027.
+This lawsuit is scheduled to be tried in a four-day bench trial beginning on January 17, 2017.